rhazes/rhazes.github.io/_work/forks-in-sockets.md

 _-Erkki Kurenniemi_

 Forks in Sockets brings together people that are interested in doing strange things with electricity in a cross-disciplinary context.
 This was the first public performance in which the exciting results of these interdisciplinary collaborations are shared with the public.
-See the performance here: [Forks In Sockets](http://fis.vicinnovate.ac.nz/index.html).
+See videos below and read more about the performance here: [Forks In Sockets](http://fis.vicinnovate.ac.nz/index.html).

 ![Forks In Sockets][img01]
 _photo credit Kevin Cook_